Digital and crypto risks

 Quantum computing is an emerging technology that could potentially solve complex problems faster than regular computers.
 We’re exploring potential risks arising from this technology.

-Potential risks posed by quantum computing
+Potential quantum computing risks

 The most significant potential risk from quantum computing is its potential for breaking commonly used encryption algorithms.
-This could result in accessing customers’ passwords, emails or other encrypted information.
+This could result in accessing customers’ passwords, emails, or other encrypted information.

 Although a sufficiently advanced quantum computer isn’t known to currently exist, institutions may still be susceptible to a “store now, decrypt later” attack.
 In this scenario, the data would be stored until more powerful quantum computers can decrypt it.